 In addition to the core founding team described in more detail below, we work with a growing band of enterprise-savvy writers and domain specialists.
-Our team of regular contributors includes – but is not limited to – Barb Mosher Zinck, Brian Sommer, Chris Middleton, Denis Pombriant, Janine Milne, Jessica Twentyman, Kurt Marko, and Martin Banks.
+Our team of regular contributors includes – but is not limited to – Barb Mosher Zinck, Brian Sommer, Neil Raden, Chris Middleton, Janine Milne, Jessica Twentyman, Kurt Marko, and Martin Banks.

 Den Howlett spent 20 plus years in various finance related roles ending up serving 10 years as partner in a British firm of Chartered Accountants before 'retiring in 1993,' battered, bruised but unrepentant for his years as a beancounter.
 With nothing better to do, he has since then been providing enterprise technology related comment, analysis and consulting services.

 After a two year self imposed hiatus that started in late 2002, Howlett took up blogging.
 That was in 2005, a year when he discovered that all of his former tech publications had gone away.
 This allowed him to do what he really wanted - call the vendor community to account.
 Often regarded as a curmudgeon, Howlett champions the needs of end user organizations.
 He often takes strong positions but acknowledges these are loosely held.
 Some people find this confusing.

 He lives by three mantras: ignore everybody, make a dent in the universe, quality isn't job number one, being totally fricking amazing is job one.